BLW First Foods

 You’ve mentally committed to baby-led weaning (BLW), you’ve got the BLW gear, and your baby has hit the necessary milestones to begin.
 What’s next?

 Getting started with some simple and familiar foods is a good way to wean in (for your own mental health).
 Here I provide BLW first food suggestions.
-It’s important to use these as a jumping-off point and not as a crutch to continue to rely on without expanding your baby’s pallet.
+It’s important to use these as a jumping-off point and not as a crutch to continue to rely on without expanding your baby’s palate.

 BLW First Foods

 Any whole food (i.e. not processed) that exists can safely be given to your baby in some form or another with the exception of the short life of foods below.
 With all of these options, it’s important to take advantage of one of the most important parts of BLW: variety.
-Since the BLW window is so small it’s important to keep pushing your comfort boundaries instead of getting into a rut of always giving baby avocados and bananas.
+Since the BLW window is so small, it’s important to keep pushing your comfort boundaries instead of getting into a rut of always giving baby avocados and bananas.

 This should go without saying but never impose food restrictions on your child.
 Diets and restrictions like high carb, keto, Mediterranean, etc. should not enter the world of your child.
 Provide a variety of foods with a variety of colors in a variety of ways.
 For example: